ethereum/ethereum-org-website/src/content/glossary/index.md

 ### block explorer {#block-explorer}

-A website that allows a user to search for information from, and about, a blockchain.
+An interface that allows a user to search for information from, and about, a blockchain.
 This includes retrieving individual transactions, activity associated with specific addresses and information about the network.

 ### block header {#block-header}